Cruise Debuts the 'Origin', an Autonomous Urban Robotaxi Built for Ride-Hailing

 Cruise president and co-founder Kyle Voght showing off the Origin last night in San Francisco.

 The Cruise Origin fits six passengers and is roomy and comfortable inside, with minimalist design throughout.
-The Origin no bigger than an average SUV.
+The Origin is no bigger than an average SUV.
 However, without the design limitations of an engine, exhaust system, and fuel tank and controls of a traditional vehicle, Cruise, GM and Honda were able to design the Origin making full use of the space it takes up on the road.

 Ammann said that the shuttle was designed with passenger comfort in mind, unlike traditional cars where the passenger compartment is designed around the vehicle's mechanical systems.
 Without human controls and an internal combustion engine to work around, the engineers at Honda and GM, were really able to open up the passenger space significantly.